 The maintenance and improvements of park facilities have been greatly aided by private and public organizations that donate time, insight and resources into the park system.
 Partnerships such as the Madison Parks Foundation, Adopt Ice, Adopt-A-Park and volunteer restoration efforts have provided outstanding improvements to the park system.
-This plan recommends continuing to increase opportunities and to increase effectiveness of the efforts of these organizations and individuals.
+This plan recommends continuing to increase opportunities and to increase effectiveness of the efforts of these organizations and individuals to promote engaging communities in their local parks.
 This plan also proposes to continue to improve existing partnerships to ensure efforts are distributed equally across geographic regions of the City and to ensure that volunteer efforts are performed in conjunction with identified land management strategies.